-The annual Lights on the Lawn Benefit Concert has become known for bringing big name EDM artists to the city of Nashville over the past six years.
+The annual Lights on the Lawn Benefit Concert has become known for bringing big name EDM artists to the city of Nashville over the past seven years.

-The show will return for its sixth time with Louis the Child playing to an audience of thousands on Vanderbilt University’s Alumni Lawn on Friday, September 22, just days before the duo is set to begin their second national tour.
+The show will return for its seventh time with Steve Aoki playing to an audience of thousands on Vanderbilt University’s Alumni Lawn on Thursday, September 20.

 A Powerful Cause

-Behind the music and the philanthropy is a group of students who work for months to organize the entire event, under the direction of its founder, Teddy Raskin.
+Behind the music and the philanthropy is a group of students who work for months to organize the entire event, under the direction of its founder, Teddy Raskin, and partner, Shane Selig.

 Started in 2012 during Raskin’s junior year, Lights on the Lawn originally began as a fundraiser to help his paralyzed fraternity brother return to campus.
 Planned almost entirely on his own with the help of his friends Shane Selig and Dan Feldman, the first year was headlined by The White Panda, and raised $90,000 for their cause.